Garbage (band): Bleed Like Me, hiatus and Absolute Garbage (2003–2007)

-Reunion and Absolute Garbage (2007)

 Garbage ended their 18-month hiatus on January 31, 2007, at a benefit show in Glendale, California, organised by Vig to help pay musician Wally Ingram's medical care following treatment for throat cancer.
 Prior to this, Garbage had been sharing song ideas via the internet and were keen on getting into the recording studio to complete them.
 Garbage began work on the new songs in earnest during February and March at Vig's home studio, completing four tracks including "Tell Me Where It Hurts", which was released as the album's lead single.

 Absolute Garbage was released in July, remastered and including a special edition bonus remix package.
+The release of Absolute Garbage concluded their recording contracts with Almo Sounds, Geffen and the Interscope/Universal deal (Universal Music Enterprises) in the United States, and with Warner Bros. and A&E Records in the United Kingdom and Australia.
 A DVD format rounded out the package; among the fifteen Garbage music videos included was a documentary film titled "Thanks For Your, Uhhh Support" featuring backstage and behind-the-scenes footage, live performances and interviews.
-A Garbage track called "Witness to Your Love" was released on a charity, "limited availability," compilation in the US.
+A Garbage track called "Witness to Your Love" was released on a charity, "limited availability", compilation in the US.
 The release was available from Urban Outfitters from Wednesday, October 15, 2008, to Thursday, January 31, 2009, and went on radio in the US on October 17.